bbarnes4318/pvn-voice/src/website-content/blog-voip-cost-savings.md

 ## How VoIP Delivers Dramatic Cost Reductions

-VoIP systems like PVN Dialer fundamentally change the cost structure of business communications:
+VoIP systems like PVN Voice fundamentally change the cost structure of business communications:

 ### Eliminated Expenses
 - **No PBX Hardware Required**: Cloud-based VoIP eliminates the need for expensive on-premise equipment.